-The prevalence of ameloblastic ﬁbro-odontoma is in the range of 0–3.4% within odontogenic tumours among different regions.
+The prevalence of ameloblastic ﬁbro-odontoma is in the range of 0–3.4% within odontogenic tumors among different regions.

 Clinical presentation is with painless swelling, usually along the posterior maxilla or mandible, and delayed tooth eruption in the affected region.

-Ameloblastic ﬁbro-odontoma is classified into benign tumours with odontogenic epithelium with odontogenic ectomesenchyme, with or without hard tissue formation according to the 2005 WHO classification of odontogenic tumours.
+Ameloblastic ﬁbro-odontoma is classified into benign tumors with odontogenic epithelium with odontogenic ectomesenchyme, with or without hard tissue formation according to 2005 WHO classification of odontogenic tumors.

-The tumour contains soft and hard tissue components, which resemble dental papilla and foci of enamel and dentin, respectively.
+The tumor contains soft and hard tissue components, which resemble dental papilla and foci of enamel and dentin, respectively.

 Ameloblastic fibro-odontoma is usually a well-defined unilocular radiolucent mass having a variable amount of radiopaque material within it and is associated with the crown of an unerupted tooth/teeth.